HomeArticlesComparisonHome Loan vs Personal Loan

 Maximum loan amount 80-90% of property value (no fixed cap) Rs 40-50 lakh (typical cap)

-The single most important difference: interest rate.
+The interest rate gap is what really drives this comparison.
 A home loan at 8.75% costs roughly half what a personal loan at 17% costs, per rupee borrowed.
-Over 10-20 year tenures, this gap translates to lakhs of rupees.
+Stretch that over 10-20 years and the gap turns into lakhs of rupees.

 Home Loan Deep Dive

-A home loan is a secured loan where the property being purchased or constructed is mortgaged to the lender until repayment is complete.
-Banks and HFCs (Housing Finance Companies) in India offer home loans starting at 8.25% in 2026, linked to the repo rate via an external benchmark (EBLR).
+A home loan is a secured loan where the property being purchased or constructed gets mortgaged to the lender until repayment finishes.
+Banks and HFCs in India offer home loans starting at 8.25% in 2026, linked to the repo rate through an external benchmark (EBLR).

 • Monthly EMI: Rs 52,085